Dermatofibromas

 cyst becomes inflamed, or if its location is a problem.
 Epidermoid cysts

-generally go away without treatment but may return.
+sometimes go away without treatment but may return.

 |